 Timing and Why It Is Important

-One risk of crisis intervention is "premature intervention" that may interfere with some victims' natural recovery mechanisms.
-Crisis intervention processes generally start no sooner than 48-72 hours after an incident (Everly, 2000).
-The latest research indicates that crisis intervention is most effective when conducted from 72 hours to 10 days after an incident.
-It is crucial to allow time for affected individuals to disengage operationally and re-connect with family or friends.
+One risk of crisis intervention is "premature intervention," which may interfere with some victims' natural recovery mechanisms.
+Crisis intervention processes generally start 48-72 hours after an incident.
+The latest research indicates that crisis intervention is most effective from 72 hours to 10 days after an incident.
+Allowing time for affected individuals to disengage operationally and reconnect with family or friends is crucial.
 Once this occurs, individuals are typically emotionally ready to benefit from peer support.
+Efforts to provide crisis services must be well-timed, well-measured, and delivered by trained and certified personnel.

-Efforts to provide crisis services must well-timed, well-measured, and delivered by trained and certified personnel.
 Crisis intervention services must complement and augment natural recovery and restorative mechanisms and not interfere with the process (Mitchell, 2000).
 Early psychological intervention is based on recognition of need, not strictly the occurrence of an event.
-What is appropriate will depend on the nature, severity, and duration of the event; the number, skills, and cohesiveness of those involved; and the severity of their physical and emotional symptoms.
+What is appropriate will depend on the nature, severity, and duration of the event, the number, skills, and cohesiveness of those involved, and the severity of their physical and emotional symptoms.

 The First 48 Hours After a Critical Incident